 5.B.
-Disclosures: Does our firm bill its clients for the incurred advisory fees by sending an invoice to the client, OR obtaining each client's signed permission to deduct the advisory fees from the client's account held by the custodian?
+Disclosures: Does our firm bill its clients for the incurred advisory fees by sending an invoice to the client, OR obtain each client's signed permission to deduct the advisory fees from the client's account held by the custodian?
 May clients select either method of billing?

 Midwestern Securities obtains each client's signed permission to deduct the advisory fees from the client's account held by the custodian.
-The client cannot select either method of billing, fees are deducted from the client's account.
+The client cannot select either method of billing, as Midwestern Securities requires that the client authorize fees being deducted from the client's account.